Psalm 119 is written as a mnemonic that captures central truths:

 c.
 Our Creator God is Sovereign over all creation and Supreme Victor over all our foes;

 d.
-When we are in the midst of the worst sorrow, sin, and suffering, when we feel abandoned by God (i.e., when we don’t see God’s active work in our circumstances), we can stand upon the written record of God’s promises by faith, and this faith sustains us;
+When we are in the midst of the reality of human sorrow, sin, and suffering, when we don’t see God’s active work in our circumstances and feel abandoned by God, we can stand upon God’s promises by faith, and this faith sustains us;

 e.
-We are assured that, despite whatever may come in this life, God will be victorious over the evil one, all sin, and yes, even death, and we will reign with God forever;
+God is victorious over sin, and yes, even death, and those who rest their faith in Him will reign with God forever;

 f.
 We have everlasting joy and fellowship with God as we stand in faith–both now and forevermore.